katjatuma/katjatuma.github.io/index.md

 <li> Co-PI and leader of one out of the two scientific WPs in the National Growth Fund NWONXT GEN Hightech project <a href="https://www.nwo.nl/en/news/over-14-million-euros-for-development-of-new-high-tech-equipment">ECHoFAIR</a>. </li>
 <li> Co-PI in the Horizon2022 <a href="https://cordis.europa.eu/project/id/101120393">Sec4AI4Sec</a> project. </li>
 <li> Co-PI in the NWO-KIC <a href="https://www.nwo.nl/en/news/two-grants-awarded-within-kic-call-data-and-intelligence">HEWSTI</a> project. </li>
-<li> Leading an <a href="https://vu-utwente.nl/en/news/2022/1/386617/200k-available-for-internal-call">interdisciplinary project</a> with two students on the topic of diversity in social engineering threats in collaboration with University of Twente.  </li>
 </ul>

 ### Past
 <ul style="text-align: left;">
+<li> Lead an <a href="https://vu-utwente.nl/en/news/2022/1/386617/200k-available-for-internal-call">interdisciplinary project</a> with two students on the topic of diversity in social engineering threats in collaboration with University of Twente.  </li>
 <li> Lead an <a href="https://networkinstitute.org/project_categories/academy-projects-2021/">interdisciplinary project</a> with two students on the topic of diversity in threat analysis in context of the <a href="https://networkinstitute.org/funding/academy-assistants/">Network Institute Academy Assistant (NIAA) program</a>.  </li>
 <li> Involved in the Horizon2020 <a href="https://assuremoss.eu/en//">AssureMOSS</a> project. </li>
 </ul>